The SpacetimeDB Rust client SDK

 }

-Configure the SpacetimeDB domain name or Identity of the remote module which identifies it within the SpacetimeDB instance or cluster.
+Configure the SpacetimeDB domain name or Identity of the remote database which identifies it within the SpacetimeDB instance or cluster.

 impl DbConnectionBuilder {